-Our Master of Science in Accounting is designed to support entry and advancement in professional accounting, the program also prepares students for careers in a wide range of business environments and careers, including investment banking, financial consulting, and corporate work.
+Our Master of Science in Accounting is designed to support your entry and advancement in professional accounting.
+It also prepares you for a career in a wide range of business environments, including investment banking, financial consulting, and corporate work.

 Our program, directed by Dr. Wendy J. Bailey, boasts a 100 percent job placement rate, with 75 percent joining Big Four firms (Deloitte, Ernst & Young, KPMG, and PricewaterhouseCoopers) or other national firms, with the rest joining highly regarded regional and local accounting firms or corporations.

 Admission, Tuition, and Financial Aid

 To be admitted, you must have earned a bachelor’s degree from an accredited institution, including prerequisites in Intermediate Accounting, Taxation, and Auditing.
 Additionally, all non-domestic applicants are required to take the Graduate Management Admissions Test (GMAT).

 All applicants are automatically considered for a scholarship with no additional forms required.
 Notifications will be made by late February.

 The average scholarship for 2023-2024 will be about $26,000; additional financial assistance is available for need-based applicants.
 The tuition for 2023-2024 is $54,000.

 A total of 32 credits must be completed.
 Emphasizing both theoretical and technical elements, the program offers the most up-to-date courses in the industry, including data analytics, accounting research, CPA exam review, and systems auditing.

 All degree requirements of the program can be found in the College Catalogue.

 Founded in 1993, the Master of Science in Accounting program at Rhodes is rooted in the college’s liberal arts and sciences tradition.
 Our program is small, flexible, and designed to meet your individual needs.